Black voters in West Virginia are tired of being invisible

 “The way that he blamed Obama for the demise of industries in West Virginia, I mean it was just ridiculous,” Fryson says.
 “And even the lack of respect that he paid him.”

 Fryson held a great deal of admiration for the senator’s uncle, Antonio James Manchin, a charismatic, “larger-than-life” politician who nurtured relationships with Black voters.
 In 1949, the freshman West Virginia state representative, who went by James, introduced a public accommodations bill that would have granted African Americans equal access to public spaces.
 The bill didn’t pass, and James Manchin lost reelection.
-“This guy’s standing for us at a time when it’s not politically astute to do that,” says Fryson of the elder Manchin.
+“This guy’s standing for us at a time when it’s not politically astute to do that,” Fryson says of the elder Manchin.

-The pastor says he believes Joe Manchin’s association with his uncle James earned him the benefit of the doubt with Black voters, because “that name then became synonymous with ‘Well, he’s with us.’ ” And during his time as governor, in the 2000s, he seemed to live up to those family expectations by developing close relationships with his Black constituents, according to Fryson.
+The pastor says he believes Joe Manchin’s association with his uncle James earned him the benefit of the doubt with Black voters, because “that name then became synonymous with, ‘Well, he’s with us.’ ” And during his time as governor, in the 2000s, he seemed to live up to those family expectations by developing close relationships with his Black constituents, according to Fryson.

 But things have changed.

 Manchin has said repeatedly that he does not support scrapping the filibuster, a Senate procedure that effectively requires a 60-vote threshold to advance most legislation, even if it’s standing in the way of a voting rights bill.
-The filibuster is well-known for being a tool of segregationists trying to block various civil rights bills in the 1950s and 1960s.
-But it has been used by both parties to thwart their opponents’ agendas, and Manchin has defended the filibuster on the more-general basis of protecting the power of whichever party is in the minority — as the Democrats were, not long ago.
+The filibuster is well known for being a tool of segregationists trying to block various civil rights bills in the 1950s and 1960s.
+But it has been used by both parties to thwart their opponents’ agendas, and Manchin has defended the filibuster on the more general basis of protecting the power of whichever party is in the minority — as the Democrats were, not long ago.
 “Do we really want to live in an America where one party can dictate and demand everything and anything it wants, whenever it wants?” he wrote in a June op-ed in the Charleston Gazette-Mail.

 Manchin also opposes the For the People Act, the bill designed to combat restrictive voting laws passed by GOP-led state legislatures after President Donald Trump’s unfounded claims of a stolen election.
 He says an election bill that doesn’t have any Republican support would further divide the country.
 (Manchin has proposed a narrower framework for protecting the franchise that would curtail the automatic voter registration provision of the more expansive bill and would include GOP priorities such as mandatory voter identification.
 In any case, it’s difficult to imagine a voting rights bill being passed as long as the filibuster remains in its current form.)